boovius/clarify/the_program/story/modules/connecting_dots/exercise-connecting_dots.md

 #### Exercise B - Meaning: _Connecting your dots going backward_

 We cannot build a map of our life going forward into the future.
-But we basically can do this going backward.
+But we can do this going backward.
 So let's go backward.

  - take the large poster board
  - take the stack of small post-it notes